hugo-espino/PowerBI_DynamicMQuery/README.md

 ![PQConnection](https://drive.google.com/uc?export=view&id=1UVydBJE-U0Q6DHCj2KjCST1RHqYcFTbW)

-It is necessary to create a table in Power BI with the same data type in order to bind the parameter and a slicer or filter where the final user can control the instruction to BigQuery.
+It is necessary to create a table in Power BI with the same data type in order to bind the parameter, and a slicer or filter where the final user can control the instruction to BigQuery.
 In my case I created a calculate table with DAX

 `DateParameters = CALENDAR(MIN(FactSalesOrder[OrderDate]),MAX(FactSalesOrder[OrderDate]))`

-Finally the last step is in the model tab select the table field in the bind to parameter option.
+Finally, the last step is in the "model" tab select the table field in the "bind to parameter" option.
 ![BindParameter](https://drive.google.com/uc?export=view&id=17iSU7s7EAth8gsAX1SsNybrUJENBvJHP)

 Reelevant links: